morHANCJ/Parametercalibrationframework/README.md

 # Parametercalibrationframework
-a parameter calibration framework for urban flood modeling This calibration framework consists of the CA-LLSO algorithm developed by Feng-Feng Wei (available at: https://github.com/CarrieWei/CA-LLSO_Code), and an urban flood model capable of using four different methods: BB, BH, BR, and BP.
+A parameter calibration framework for urban flood modeling

+This calibration framework consists of the CA-LLSO algorithm developed by Feng-Feng Wei (available at: https://github.com/CarrieWei/CA-LLSO_Code), and an urban flood model capable of using four different methods: BB, BH, BR, and BP.

 The CA-LLSO algorithm is written in Python, while the urban flood model is written in Fortran.